 Of course, contributing to a charity and claiming a deduction is better for your tax return than, say, spending the money on yourself--not to mention the psychic boost you're apt to gain from contributing to a good cause.
 But charitable strategies involving investments have the potential to deliver greater tax benefits than making plain-vanilla cash contributions.
 Tying those donations in with a portfolio maintenance regimen can also help improve your portfolio's risk/reward potential.

 You might assume that investment-related charitable-giving strategies are strictly for the Neiman Marcus/Range Rover set, but that's not the case.
-Strategies like taking qualified charitable distribution, donating appreciated securities, and employing donor-advised funds can be useful for smaller investors, too.
-As 2016 winds down and talk of charitable giving before year-end heats up, here are some of the key portfolios maneuvers to consider instead of simply writing checks from your taxable account.
+Strategies like taking qualified charitable distributions, donating appreciated securities, and employing donor-advised funds can be useful for smaller investors, too.
+Here are some of the key portfolios maneuvers to consider instead of simply writing checks from your taxable account.

 Qualified Charitable Distributions

-The Maneuver: Investors older than age 70 1/2 who are taking required minimum distributions from their traditional IRAs can steer a portion of their distributions--up to $100,000--directly to the qualified charities of their choice, thereby satisfying the required minimum distribution requirements.
-The virtue of having your IRA administrator cut a check to the charity--rather than taking the RMD, depositing it in your account, writing the check to charity, and deducting it on your tax return--is that the qualified charitable distribution, unlike an RMD, doesn't inflate your adjusted gross income.
+The Maneuver: Investors older than age 70 1/2 can steer a portion of their IRA distributions--up to $100,000--directly to the qualified charities of their choice.
+This maneuver is especially valuable for people who are subject to required minimum distributions--i.e., over age 72.
+The virtue of having your IRA administrator cut a check to the charity--rather than taking the withdrawal, depositing it in your account, writing the check to charity, and deducting it on your tax return--is that the qualified charitable distribution, unlike an RMD, doesn't inflate your adjusted gross income.
 That can help keep you out of a higher tax bracket, qualify you for credits and deductions that you might not be eligible for with a higher adjusted gross income, and reduce the amount of your Social Security income that's taxable.
-In years past, retirees' ability to take advantage of a qualified charitable distribution was dependent on Congress greenlighting the maneuver at the end of each calendar year.
-But in late 2015 President Barack Obama signed legislation making the qualified charitable distribution permanent.
+For people of pre-RMD age (between the ages of 70.5 and 72), the QCD reduces the amount of the IRA balance that's eventually going to be subject to RMDs.

 Best for: Charitably inclined retirees who are required to take RMDs but don't need all of the money.

 Extra points if: Retirees can also improve their portfolios' positioning by strategically pruning their RMDs from holdings that have grown too large and/or are overvalued; once they've liquidated or reduced the position, they can then direct the proceeds to charity via the qualified charitable distribution.
-This article discusses how retirees can conduct a year-end portfolio review to meet their RMDs and improve their portfolios' positioning.
+As they conduct their year-end portfolio reviews, retirees can tie together rebalancing with RMD-taking.

 Donating Appreciated Securities

-The Maneuver: Whereas qualified charitable distributions are appropriate for older investors who have much of their wealth in their tax-deferred accounts, donating appreciated securities will mainly benefit investors with taxable (nonretirement) holdings.
+The Maneuver: Whereas qualified charitable distributions are appropriate for older investors who have much of their wealth in their tax-deferred accounts, donating appreciated securities will mainly benefit investors with taxable (nonretirement) holdings at all age levels.
 This strategy can yield three key benefits.
 First, scaling back large positions by donating them to charity can help reduce a portfolio's risk level.
 Donating appreciated securities carries valuable tax savings, too--namely, the donor won't owe capital gains taxes on the appreciation in the shares, and he or she can deduct the full market value of the shares at the time of the donation, provided the investor has owned them for up to one year and provided the deduction is less than 30% of adjusted gross income.
+(A higher threshold applies to donations of cash.)
 If the amount of donation exceeds what's deductible in a given year, any excess can be carried forward and deducted for up to five years in the future.

 Best for: Investors who have highly concentrated positions in individual holdings with a low cost basis.